verbb/navigation/docs/developers/extensibility.md

 # Extensibility

 ## Elements
 You can add your own custom elements to be compatible with Navigation by using the provided events.
-The below shows an example of how entries are setup.
+The below shows an example of how entries are set up.

 ```php
 use verbb\navigation\services\Elements;